antischematic/angular-composition-api/packages/core/README.md

 only receives values that were emitted by calling `next` and ignores values that are emitted by the getter.
 The getter function should be kept simple to prevent performance issues.

+#### ContentQuery

+Creates a `Value` that receives a `QueryList`.
+It waits for  the query list to become available, then subscribes to its changes.
+The getter function is checked during the `ngAfterContentChecked` lifecycle hook.

 #### ViewCheck

 Creates a `CheckSubject` that calls the provided `getter` during the `ngAfterViewChecked` lifecycle hook and emits this value if it has changed since it was last checked.
 The optional observer argument only receives values that were emitted by calling `next` and ignores values that are emitted by the getter.
 The getter function should be kept simple to prevent performance issues.

----

-### Utils

-#### ContentQuery

-Creates a `Value` that receives a `QueryList`.
-It waits for  the query list to become available, then subscribes to its changes.
-The getter function is checked during the `ngAfterContentChecked` lifecycle hook.

 #### ViewQuery